dimaip/dimaip.github.io/_posts/2016-03-13-neos-react-redux-rewrite.md

 ### Selectors

-<aside class="Aside" markdown="1">It is a general recommendation to keep data in the state normalised, just like in a relational database.
+<aside class="Callout Info" markdown="1">It is a general recommendation to keep data in the state normalised, just like in a relational database.
 This way it is easier to manipulate it, without worrying that some parts of data get out of sync.
 But often you need to have data gathered from multiple places in the state, and that is when selectors come to the rescue.
 Selectors are functions that take the state and return the needed part of it.
 We use a very nice selector library called reselect.
 It helps you to create more complex selectors by combining simple selectors, and also helps to make them more performant by automatic memoization.
 </aside>

 We had no difficulty in getting `referenceNode` and `mode` from the state, but now we have a bigger challenge coming.
 We need to get a list of allowed nodetypes for the reference node and mode.
 For that we need to combine data from multiple places across the state: nodeType data, nodeType constraints, referenceNode, mode, parent and grandparent node to given referenceNode and so on.
 But that’s not all, now we need to group allowed node types and sort them in the right order.
 You see, quite a complex logic that is comprised of multiple simple selectors, each of which needs independant testing and performance optimization.